emmt/TriangularMatricesTutorial.jl/README.md

 Julia annotates matrix for lazy transpose and adjoint and to indicate specific matrix structure (`LowerTriangular`, `UnitLowerTriangular`, etc.).
-The triangle matrix annotation is always kept on top of the other annotations but it has some overheads in indexing operations (to ensure that the results of the `getindex` and `setindex!` calls are consistent with the structure of the matrix).
+The triangle matrix annotation has some overheads in indexing operations (to ensure that the results of the `getindex` and `setindex!` calls are consistent with the structure of the matrix).
 To avoid these overheads, we unveil the parent matrix of triangular matrices and account for the specific structure by restricting the indices ised.
 Adjoint and transpose are handled without penalty so this is left unchanged (it reduces a lot the number of algorithms to code).

+Since Julia 1.6, the triangular annotation is always kept on top of the other annotations so unveilling it is easy but this has to be explicitely done for other.

-In spite of this, implemented algorithms remain quite readable and simple abd yet efficient.
+In spite of this, implemented algorithms remain quite readable and simple and yet efficient.

 ## Installation